 Student success is also enhanced through family and employer support.
 Families can provide childcare or assist with household chores.
 When employers allow flexible hours for school obligations or use of a computer at work, success is also enhanced.
 Some students have found that having a personal laptop that can be taken with them wherever they go enhances their success.

 Each of the theory courses is divided into learning outcomes that cover specific material.
 Each learning outcome is divided into learning steps that will guide you in your learning.
 There are review exercises included at the end of each learning outcome that allow you to assess your learning.
 Most theory courses have a midterm and final exam.
 Some courses have assignments to evaluate your knowledge.
-Guidelines for completing assignments and the grading criteria are included in the course manuals.
+Guidelines for completing assignments and the grading criteria are included in the online course.

 You will do your clinical practicum at a facility which offers acute medical/surgical experiences.
 You will be placed with a preceptor who will help you with your learning.

 Generally, students write their exams online in the test centres located at a Sask Polytech campus in Moose Jaw, Prince Albert, Regina or Saskatoon.